tc39/proposal-temporal/docs/calendar-subclass.md

 MonthDay is a type more naturaly represented by the subclassing approach.

 **Temporal.Calendar Approach:** There are several imperfect solutions for the Temporal.MonthDay data model, discussed in [#391](https://github.com/tc39/proposal-temporal/issues/391).
+The current workable proposed solution is to make the MonthDay data model the same as the Date data model.

 **Temporal.Date Subclassing Approach:** The calendar-specific type, like HebrewMonthDay, can represent data in its on form without risk of ambiguity.